Youssef-Rachad/bubbleVis/README.md

 # bubbleVis
+---
+## Visualising sorting algorithms in python

-visualising bubble sort in python
+1. bubble sort
+1. insertion sort

+Working on : merge sort

-Will continue for more sorting algos
+### Will continue for more sorting algos

-Dependancies used:
+## Dependancies used:
     - Matplotlib
 - PillowWriter (windows)